 In accordance with this provision of the Act our company has formulated a “Pandemic Influenza Response Operation Plan”.
 The outline is shown below.

-As a globally trusted, integrated logistics company that evolved from the shipping business, our corporate principle is to help enrich the lives of people, and we conduct our business activities accordingly.
+As a logistics company rooted in the shipping industry, our corporate principle is to help make the lives of people more affluent, and we conduct our business activities accordingly.
 Crucial to realizing this principle is “providing reliable and excellent services,” which calls for us to constantly maintain the physical and mental health of individuals involved in our business, and help them fully demonstrate their potential abilities.
 We believe that health is the source of individual happiness and is indispensable for realizing the Group’s principle.
 Positioning the health of each and every Group employee as paramount, we will work hard to maintain and enhance the health of employees in cooperation with health insurance associations, labor unions, and clinics (occupational health physicians).

 【Priority health-related initiatives】

-As a result of the above initiatives, we have been recognized as a "2020 Certified Health & Productivity Management Outstanding Organization" under the Certified Health and Productivity Management Organization Recognition Program designed and promoted by the Japan's Ministry of Economy, Trade and Industry (METI) , jointly with the Nippon Kenko Kaigi, to honor companies that practice good health management.
+As a result of the above initiatives, we have been recognized as a "2022 Certified Health & Productivity Management Outstanding Organization" for the fourth time and 3 years in a row, under the Certified Health and Productivity Management Organization Recognition Program designed and promoted by the Japan's Ministry of Economy, Trade, and Industry (METI), jointly with the Nippon Kenko Kaigi, to honor companies that practice good health management.